 It’s scenes like this that made Power Pack such a wonderful, character-driven book.
+A true all-ages family comic.

 Alex is interested in a girl named Alison, but so is another schoolmate named Johnny Rival (great name!), so Alex and Johnny Rival go sled racing on suicide hill.
 There are some hints that Johnny has powers, which I could have done without.